 Fewer products to choose from

-In the table below we highlight the difference in the monthly repayments and total amount paid off for different lengths of fixed-rate terms.
-The calculations are based on a typical rate for each fixed-rate term for an 80% LTV mortgage for £200,000 on a property worth £250,000.
+In the table below we highlight the difference in the monthly repayments and the total amount paid off for different lengths of fixed-rate terms.
+The calculations are based on a typical rate for each fixed-rate term for a 60% LTV mortgage for £210,000 on a property worth £350,000 on a 25-year term.

 Best long-term fixed rate mortgage comparison